pyankovzhe/infoblox_client/README.md

 # InfobloxClient
-Simple Ruby client for the Infoblox WAPI
+Simple Ruby client for the Infoblox WAPI.
 It is not finished.
 ## Installation

 Add this line to your application's Gemfile: